 What Are The Types Of Motor Vehicle Accidents?

-Here are some of causes of car accidents that I can help you with:
+Here are some car accidents that I handle:

 Dangerous road condition accidents

-When a dangerous road condition caused a vehicle accident, you have to proceed against the government.
+When a dangerous road condition causes an accident, you have to proceed against the government.
 California governmental claims have an extremely short statute of limitations - - just 6 months.
-Pass the governmental claim deadline and your case is lost, with very limited exceptions.
+Fail to meet the governmental claim deadline and your case is lost, with very limited exceptions.